elastic/ml-cpp/build-setup/macos.md

 - If you are using High Sierra, you must install Xcode 10.1.x
 - If you are using Mojave, you must install Xcode 11.3.x
+- If you are using Catalina, you must install Xcode 12.4.x
-- If you are using Catalina or Big Sur, you must install Xcode 12.3.x or above
+- If you are using Big Sur or Monterey, you must install Xcode 13.1.x or above

 Xcode is distributed as a `.xip` file; simply double click the `.xip` file to expand it, then drag `Xcode.app` to your `/Applications` directory.
 (Older versions of Xcode can be downloaded from [here](https://developer.apple.com/download/more/), provided you are signed in with your Apple ID.)